KV-Efficient VLA: A Method to Speed up Vision Language Models with RNN-Gated Chunked KV Cache: Abstract

 \section{Abstract}

-Vision–Language–Action (VLA) models promise unified robotic perception and control, yet their scalability is constrained by the quadratic cost of attention and the unbounded growth of key–value (KV) memory during long-horizon inference.
-While recent methods improve generalization through scaling backbone architectures, they often neglect the inference inefficiencies critical to real-time deployment.
-In this work, We present KV-Efficient VLA, a model-agnostic memory compression framework that addresses these limitations by introducing a lightweight, training-friendly mechanism to selectively retain high-utility context.
-Our method partitions the KV cache into fixed-size chunks and employs a recurrent gating module to summarize and filter historical context according to learned utility scores.
-This design preserves recent fine-grained detail while aggressively pruning stale, low-relevance memory, all while maintaining causality.
-Theoretically, KV-Efficient VLA yields up to 1.21× inference speedup and 36\% KV memory reduction, with minimal impact on task success.
-Our method integrates seamlessly into existing autoregressive and hybrid VLA stacks, enabling scalable inference without modifying training pipelines or downstream control logic.
+Vision--Language--Action (VLA) models offer a unified framework for robotic perception and control, but their ability to scale to real-world, long-horizon tasks is limited by the high computational cost of attention and the large memory required for storing key--value (KV) pairs during inference, particularly when retaining historical image tokens as context.
+Recent methods have focused on scaling backbone architectures to improve generalization, with less emphasis on addressing inference inefficiencies essential for real-time use.
+In this work, we present KV-Efficient VLA, a model-agnostic memory compression approach designed to address these limitations by introducing a lightweight mechanism to selectively retain high-utility context.
+Our method partitions the KV cache into fixed-size chunks and employs a recurrent gating module to summarize and filter the historical context according to learned utility scores.
+This design aims to preserve recent fine-grained detail while aggressively pruning stale, low-relevance memory.
+Based on experiments, our approach can yield an average of 24.6\% FLOPs savings, 1.34$\times$ inference speedup, and 1.87$\times$ reduction in KV memory.
+Our method integrates seamlessly into recent VLA stacks, enabling scalable inference without modifying downstream control logic.